TUM-FAF/Lectures/lecture#17/README.md

 In this repository you can find the slides used for this lecture (useful links on the last slide), as well as a small project that we used to scrape the whole [menu](https://www.andys.md/en/pages/menu/) of Andy's Pizza restaurant.
-It took us less than 2 minutes :simple_smile:
+It took us less than 2 minutes :smile: